guidanoli/yadsl/README.md

 **DISCLAIMER:** A parameter cannot be NULL unless otherwise said so.

-# Creating a new project

-If you wish to create a new project following the pattern of the already existing ones, you may use the `add_new_project.py` script located on the `config` directory.

 ## Python modules

 Some modules have Python bindings, which comprehend each a source file (`module.py.c`) and a test file (`module_test.py`), as well as a `CMakeLists.txt` file.
 They are always contained inside the `python` folder of the corresponding C module.